Working together to address key challenges facing the industry globally

 E2E deals with all things that ‘move’ in a supply chain, be it a consumer item, a truck transporting pallets or data channelled to a consumer’s device.
 We envision an industry in which trading partners have access to real-time, accurate and independently assured product and supply chain data down to item level.
 It’s our belief that companies need to find new ways to collect and share data in a world where poor data handling, packaging waste and outmoded technologies lead to spiralling costs and inefficiencies that can span an entire supply chain.

 Our members understand that data is intrinsic to business success today, whether it’s knowing what ingredients are in a product, how many cartons are in a delivery truck or whether a consumer understands what you are doing with the personal data you are collecting.
-With an emphasis on overcoming the biggest challenges facing our industry along the value chain, our E2E projects have the power to shape our industry for years to come.
+With an emphasis on overcoming the biggest challenges facing our industry along the value chain, our E2E projects have the power to shape our industry for years to come and are supported by a series of special SpringBoard events to share informaton and insights.

 Over the past several decades, the world has seen numerous food safety crises in the headlines, eroding consumers’ trust in the safety of the food they buy, the brands they love and even the food industry at large.
 Our work to help address this global issue began in 2000, with the creation of the Global Food Safety Initiative (GFSI).